Panshul42/JokeGen/README.md

 ## Results

+All training was performed on an Nvidia RTX 4090.
+Average training time was under five minutes.

 ### Joke Generator
-- Achieved validation loss of < 2.35
+- Best validation loss achieved was 2.27.
 - Capable of generating contextually coherent joke completions from prompts
 - Sample outputs: